MarcusReiners/ReadTheRoom/README.md

 5. A single LED matrix panel shows eyes that blink and track the last known speaker direction.
 Status (idle/listening/speaking) is shown separately on a 7-LED "tie" strip driven by the bridge ESP32
 6. A DS3225 digital servo pans the head towards that same direction, for gesturing or turning to face incoming speech
 7. A [Seeed XIAO ESP32S3](https://wiki.seeedstudio.com/xiao_esp32s3_getting_started/) running the LD2450 firmware (`../mmWave/`) reads the sensor over UART and sends target data over **ESP-NOW** (no WiFi AP/router involved — sidesteps the association/isolation issues plain WiFi ran into).
 A second XIAO ESP32S3 running the bridge firmware (`../mmWaveBridge/`) receives those packets and relays them to the Pi as newline-delimited JSON over USB serial.
 The Pi reads that (`adapters/hardware/radar_ld2450.py::RadarLD2450Adapter`) and publishes `PersonCountChanged`/`RadarTargetsUpdated`.
-8. A small web app (`adapters/chat_bridge.py`, served at `http://<pi-address>:8765`) mirrors the conversation as text, accepts typed messages, and has a settings tab for the radar zone, servo calibration and turning range, voices, volume, system prompt and LLM model.
+8. A small web app (`adapters/chat_bridge.py`, served at `http://<pi-address>:8765`) mirrors the conversation as text, accepts typed messages, and has a settings tab for the radar zone and enforcement mode, servo calibration and turning range, private mode, the voice library and volume, the system prompt, the LLM model and its thinking level, and the speech-recognition language.
 When the radar detects a second person, the current/next answer is automatically redirected from speech to that chat — reverting back to speech once alone again.
 A voice on/off toggle overrides this manually regardless of who's in the room.

 ## Architecture